 Here we’ll cover the different types of coconut oil, where they come from, what they are used in, and what all this means.

 While the coconut palm is indigenous to the Philippines, its history as an organized industry began only about 150 years ago.
-More industrialized nations, driven by scarcity of other oil, began to recognize the value of coconut oil.
+More industrialized nations, driven by scarcity of other oils, began to recognize the value of coconut oil and fresh coconut meat.
 This led to plantations for increased production of Copra (CNO) for world commodity markets.

-CNO can be found in many applications listed as Coconut Oil: in body and hair lotions; soaps and detergents; cooking oil and in all applications that call for shortening; medications for abrasions, skin rashes, and burns; as lighting and engine fuel oil.
+CNO can be found in many applications listed as Coconut Oil.
+This is in body and hair lotions; soaps and detergents; cooking oil and in all applications that call for shortening; medications for abrasions, skin rashes, and burns; even as lighting and engine fuel oil.

-Traditionally, coconut oil has been extracted from the dried flesh of often-rotten nuts, a product called “copra.”
-This partially processed product is dried over the course of a few days, often labor intensive and dirty work in remote locations, and limited to men.
+Traditionally, coconut oil has been extracted from the dried coconut meat flesh of often-rotten nuts, a product called “copra.”
+This partially processed product is dried over the course of a few days.
+This is often labor intensive and dirty work in remote locations limited to men.

-Coconut Farmers in the Philippines produce copra while strugging to survive a Way-Of-Life exploited by industrial agriculture and cripped by disasters like Typhoon Haiyan.
+Coconut Farmers in the Philippines produce copra while struggling to survive a way-of-life exploited by industrial agriculture and crippled by disasters like Typhoon Haiyan.

 Refined Coconut Oil or RBD Coconut Oil (refined, deodorized, bleached) or Carrier Oil

-RBD oil is used to create variety of products such as massage oils, body balms, lip balms, lotions and cold process soaps.
-It is one of the most preferred oils in soap making because soap made with coconut oil tends to be hard, and retains more water than those made with other oils and therefore increases manufacturer yields.
+RBD oil is used to create variety of products such as massage oils, body balms, lip balms, lotions, and cold process soaps.
+It is one of the most preferred oils in soap making because soaps with coconut oil tends to be hard.
+This oil retains more water than those consisting of other oils and therefore increases manufacturer yields.
 It is more soluble in hard water and salt water than other soaps allowing it to lather more easily.
 Coconut oil is also used in cosmetic manufacturing industries.

-Virgin Coconut Oil or Unrefined Coconut Oil or Extra Virgin Coconut Oil
+Virgin Coconut Oil, Unrefined Coconut Oil or Extra Virgin Coconut Oil

-These types of coconut oil can be found everywhere.
+These oils can be found everywhere.
 And they are the most abused in terms of marketing.
-Its very hard for most people to differentiate one oil from the other, and some are of extremely poor quality and not fit for consumption or personal care use.
-I’ve even seen people oil pulling with yellow oil!
+It’s very hard for most people to differentiate one oil from the others.
+Some are of extremely poor quality and not fit for consumption or personal care use.

 Some of the common traits you will find with these oils: a brown color at the bottom of the jar, a very nutty or roasted smell (its been cooked), and a strong, unpleasant taste.